 - Review all of your social media accounts and privacy settings

-- Consider creating a LinkedIn profile which allows you to essentially upload your resume and connect with professionals locally and around the world
+- Consider creating a LinkedIn profile which allows you to upload your resumecontent and connect with professionals locally and around the world

 Know Yourself and Your Audience

-- Can you comfortably articulate your values, knowledge, skills, abilities and interests as they relate to job search documents?
-(If not, consider Taking a Career Assessment!)
+- Can you comfortably articulate your values, knowledge, skills, abilities experience and interests as they relate to the position you are applying to?

 - Did you perform an adequate amount of research on the prospective employer?

 - Did you choose a resume type that best suits your level of relevant experience and that effectively markets your skils, accomplishments and proven abilities?